giuliafrascaria/ebpf-filter-reduce/activity-log.md

 ### 11/3/2020
 - trying to compile the kernel with a harmless helper function to see how the verifier behaves in that case
+- normal function that just prints to user does work and passes the verifier
+- this means that my procedure to add verifiers is correct and the issue with the other functions is indeed in the formal verification
+- try to use ARG_DONTCARE to avoid the big helper verification step

 ### 7/3/2020
 - https://elixir.bootlin.com/linux/v5.4/source/kernel/bpf/verifier.c#L3225